Cjneil/CIS598SeniorProject/README.md

 ## Creating a Hugo Textbook from existing Codio book

-Install Hugo > 0.47 on your system.
-I recommend using Linux or Windows Subsystem for Linux.
+Install Hugo > 0.47 on your system

 Install or confirm that you have Microsoft Visual Studio or another method to run a Visual Studio solution.